Last updated: June, 23rd 2018

 My niche has become a growing interest, to say the least, and my journal is Misfit at Heart… I don’t make a living out of blogging, but it beats the odds of turning my back on my creativity.

-I can blog about something else than Poets of the Fall… like Europe, Kamelot, etc – although this remains to be seen more than just occasionally.😋 But I started out Misfit at Heart as a conduit for my creativity through music quotes, movie quotes, book quotes… etc. In fact, Europe gave me the idea.
+I did blog about something else than Poets of the Fall… like Europe, Kamelot, etc – although this remained the occasional blog post.😋 But I started out Misfit at Heart as a conduit for my creativity through music quotes, movie quotes, book quotes… etc. In fact, Europe gave me the idea.
 There was this song from their latest album War of Kings playing in my car (where else?).
 Yes, of course, it was from Angels (with broken hearts), these phrases just turned my mind upside down… literally, though I won’t say more.
 It said:

 We build our lives